 Crusted Corned Beef with Roasted Cabbage, Bacon and Stout Reduction

 Bye bye boiled beef and soggy cabbage!
 This is definitely NOT your grandmother's recipe.
 This updated twist on the classic Irish dish combines our slow-cooked premium Corned Beef with oven roasted cabbage wedges topped with crispy bacon, and finished with a stout-pomegranate reduction.
 It's enough to make the Pied Piper stop piping and pull up a chair.
+To make this recipe Keto, Paleo and Whole30 compliant, simply eliminate the sugar and Stout Reduction Sauce.
+Click here to purchase our grass fed Corned Beef.

 - For the Corned Beef: